My copy of First Blood.

 And lest this seem to be reading too much in, follow me on this.
 In the final pages, Rambo is crawling away from a town he has destroyed.
 He crawls through a playground (boy, “kid,” son), and is followed by Teasle.
 Both have been carved up by brambles (thorns) on their backs and heads, both have holes in their sides, they have come to identify with one another, even as Rambo holds up his gun seeing a triple image (Trinity) of Teasle, thinking he should just shoot “Teasle’s center image.”
 And the final scene plays out between a Trinity – Teasle, Rambo, and Trautman – with Trautman pulling the trigger on a sacrificial Rambo.

 Meanwhile, throughout the novel, Rambo had been debating with himself about his own faith.
-In the middle of the novel, in an effort to escape the violence he has wrought, and its consequences, Rambo finds himself down a mine, a cave, what becomes sort of a womb, that he travels through, uncertain whether he is making his way deep into the womb/cave to die (to be unborn) or to find his way out at the other in to live (to be reborn).
-In the end his finds his way out, is reborn, on the way to his final showdown with his mirror/center image, Teasle, and his purifying, saving sacrifice.
+In the middle of the novel, in an effort to escape the violence he has wrought, and its consequences, Rambo finds himself down a mine, a cave, what becomes sort of a womb, that he travels through, uncertain whether he is making his way deep into the womb/cave to die (to be unborn) or to find his way out at the other end to live (to be reborn).
+In the end he finds his way out, is reborn, on the way to his final showdown with his mirror/center image, Teasle, and his purifying, saving sacrifice.
 The whole novel becomes an attempt to recover a masculinity created by institutions that then failed it, rejected it, and judged it.
 But the recovery fails when the institutions sacrifice Rambo in order to save the institutions and the masculinity that serves them.

 Unfortunately, as much as the novel takes an interesting look at masculinity in the late 60s and early 70s, it fails to examine its own understanding of womanhood.
 Through the whole novel, one problem that interrupts a recovery of masculinity is the women in the lives of the men.
 In particular, Teasle seems to conclude by the end of the novel that his now estranged wife was largely the reason that he had lost himself, the self that had been confident, that had understood who he was, that he only recovered when he engaged in a one-on-one war with his mirror image.
 Unfortunately, Morrell’s women, it seems, are either caretaker wives, or problems for male identity.
 That element is completely removed from the film in which masculinity is heroic, anti-institutional, and, ironically, the foundation of an aggressively violent, pro-war, incredibly profitable Rambo movie franchise.